-Any singles remaining after current residents have reserved rooms are assigned to new students on a first come, first served basis determined by the date we receive your completed application and initial payment.
+Any singles remaining after current residents have reserved rooms are assigned to new students on a first come, first served basis determined by the date we receive your completed application and nonrefundable application fee.
 If you are not assigned to a single room, you can request to be placed on a wishlist in the event one becomes available.

 Contact the Housing Office to find out the details of this process as they vary depending on the semester for which you are applying.

 You certainly can and, while we cannot guarantee you will be assigned in your preferred area, we do our best to do so.

 It is important to remember that rooms are assigned on a first come, first served basis that is determined by the date we receive your completed application and nonrefundable application fee.
 As part of the application process, you will be asked to rank your housing preferences.

 Returning residents returning their completed application by the March deadline and qualify for the lottery will have the opportunity to select their own rooms for the next academic year in our online room selection process.

 We also allow the first 800 new freshman and the first 200 new transfer students to complete their application the opportunity to select their own room online.